 “Randy & Bob’s has been a member of the NABC for several years now.
 I want to thank the NABC for giving us the opportunity.
 I am overwhelmed by the generosity of everyone involved.
 Knowing that this vehicle will help her provide better for her family makes all the time and hard work everyone put into this completely worth it,” said Butcherine.

-Volunteers and employees raised $5,001 on September 19th by washing 105 vehicles in five hours at Randy & Bob’s Auto Body in Oakland Township.
-Proceeds were divided equally between ACV, Karns City, & Moniteau Football Programs.
-The football players were the workforce and washed, towel dried, and did a light vacuum to all 105 vehicles.
+Volunteers and employees raised $6,181 on September 8, 2018 by washing 47 vehicles in four hours at Randy & Bob’s Auto Body in Oakland Township.
+Proceeds were divided equally between ACV/UHS, Karns City, & Moniteau Football Programs.
+The football players were the workforce and washed, towel dried, and did a light vacuum to all 47 vehicles.
 Food and refreshments were provided to guests as they had a chance to watch their car being washed through the shop.
 Several local businesses donated to the fundraiser as well.
-Natalie Butcherine, Marketing Manager at Randy & Bob’s Auto Body said ‘It is so wonderful to see a small community come together and raise money for these three great organizations!
+Natalie Clark, Marketing Manager at Randy & Bob’s Auto Body said ‘It is so wonderful to see a small community come together and raise money for these three great organizations!
 I would like to thank every single person who volunteered and helped that day and to all who donated to our Soaps It Up Car Wash.’

 First Responders Emergency Extrication Program

 in Butler County Deemed a Tremendous Success

 The National Auto Body Council’s four-hour course incorporated classroom and hands-on instruction, while demonstrating vehicle cutting and techniques.